HIROSHIMA 2018 Official Programs (tentative)

 Computer Animation Making World

-In this program, you can enjoy creating animation easily by using simple software.
+In this workshop space, you can enjoy creating animation easily by using simple software.
 From children to adults, anyone can animate your own drawings, or even the still photos taken by a digital camera.
 You can join any time during the festival.

 ・・・and many more!